Kongrith/Kongrith/README.md

 **I'm Kongrith Komasatid**.
 You can call me ✨ _Cartoon_ ✨.
 Let me introduce my personality as below;

-🎓 under studying Doctor of Philosophy (Artificial Intelligence for Business Analytics)
+🎓 under studying second Doctor of Philosophy (Artificial Intelligence for Business Analytics)

 🎓 Graduated a M.Eng @Chula where I studied the 🎯 Master thesis, namely "_Long-term Thailand Electrical Energy Consumption Forecasting with an Artificial Neural Network Approach_", 2012.